![]() |

 | Featuring a cameo by Annie's boobs.
 But alas, not Annie's Boobs. |

 It’s the details that gave this episode its richness.
-Each parody was actually made into a short film, and we got to actually see hints and clues at new aspects of these characters without them being thrown into our faces.
-Shirley may be a loud and proud warrior for Christ with a sweet voice, and a divorcee with three children, but I never actually thought about how innocent she still is, which is why seeing her literally hell-bent drug addict Britta dumping a container of pot leaves on her chest and getting high from it was particularly funny.
-Or that Abed may be signs of showing that he is a real boy, casting himself as the romantic lead opposite Britta in his own slasher flick.
+Each parody is actually made into a short film, and we see hints and clues at new aspects of these characters without them being thrown into our faces.
+Shirley (Yvette-Nicole Brown) may be a loud and proud warrior for Christ with a sweet voice, and a divorcee with three children, but I never actually thought about how innocent she still is.
+For that reason, it was particularly funny seeing her literally hell-bent drug addict Britta (Gillian Jacobs) dumping a container of pot leaves on her chest and getting high from it.
+Also in this episode were a few more signs that Abed might actually be a human male, as he casts himself as the romantic lead opposite Britta in his own slasher flick.

 In the same way that Pierce was humanized in “Chaos,” I likewise found Britta to be a bit more human in this episode.
 It is easy for her to be a screechy, pretentious yet ill-informed, unfeeling liberal stereotype if she is not treated carefully, but in this episode, she was able to be a bit dim and over-reach but still be caring and at least agreeable.
 It’s actually cute in this episode, that she has NPR podcasts on her iTunes but still mispronounces “macabre.”